Seekcha/face-mask-detection/README.md

 # face-mask-detection
 It is used to detect people who are not wearing mask.
-It is created using RNN network
+It is created using CNN network